google/temporian/docs/src/user_guide.md

 # User Guide

-This is a complete guide to Temporian.
+This is a complete tour of Temporian's capabilities.

-If you are are in hurry, we recommend you read the first sections (e.g. until the [Index, horizontal and vertical operators](#index-horizontal-and-vertical-operators) section) and then look at some of the task-specific [tutorials](https://temporian.readthedocs.io/en/latest/tutorials/).
+Feel free to read the first sections (e.g. up until [Index, horizontal and vertical operators](#index-horizontal-and-vertical-operators)) and then look at some of the task-specific [tutorials](https://temporian.readthedocs.io/en/latest/tutorials/).

 ## ¿What is temporal data?